-A military power during the 17th century, Sweden has not participated in any war for almost two centuries.
-An armed neutrality was preserved in both world wars.
-Sweden’s long-successful economic formula of a capitalist system intermixed with substantial welfare elements was challenged in the 1990s by high unemployment and in 2000-02 and 2009 by the global economic downturns, but fiscal discipline over the past several years has allowed the country to weather economic vagaries.
+A military power during the 17th century, Sweden has not participated in any war for two centuries.
+An armed neutrality was preserved in both World Wars.
+Since then, Sweden has pursued a successful economic formula consisting of a capitalist system intermixed with substantial welfare elements.
 Sweden joined the EU in 1995, but the public rejected the introduction of the euro in a 2003 referendum.
 The share of Sweden’s population born abroad increased from 11.3% in 2000 to 20% in 2021.